learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How to Copy Text to Clipboard?
+## Q 18.9.
+How to Copy Text to Clipboard?

 ```html
 <!-- The text field -->